prelims question paper 2023

 5. Eligibility for Mains Exam: The performance in General Studies Paper I determined candidates’ eligibility for the Mains exam, while Paper II (CSAT) was qualifying in nature.
 Candidates needed to score at least 33% in CSAT to proceed further in the selection process.

-General Studies Paper I of UPSC Prelims 2023
+General Studies Paper I :prelims question paper 2023

 The General Studies Paper I of UPSC Prelims 2023 was designed to evaluate candidates’ knowledge across a broad spectrum of subjects, ranging from history, geography, and polity to economics, environmental science, and current affairs.
 This paper played a crucial role in assessing both static knowledge and the dynamic developments in various fields, especially recent trends and government policies.
 The question paper emphasized India’s rich historical legacy, diverse geography, and the evolving political landscape.
 Furthermore, the economic section tested candidates’ understanding of key growth indicators and social development initiatives.
 Environmental issues like biodiversity and climate change saw significant focus, reflecting their increasing importance in global discourse.
 Overall, the paper was moderately challenging, with special attention to current events and environmental concerns, testing the candidates’ awareness of both domestic and global challenges.